spite/Storyline.js/README.md

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/mQVU3Lb0D-w/0.jpg)](http://www.youtube.com/watch?v=mQVU3Lb0D-w)

-Forks, pull requests and code critiques are welcome!

 #### Using Storyline.js ####

 There's two parts: Storyline.js is the parser and player, and then a storyboard source object that defines the story.
 A storyline source has this format: